aogriffiths/node-wtr-dev-workflow-example/README.md

 3. Write the code for them both (e.g. index.js, README.md, package.json etc)

-Your module should export something and your main project could require your module and use something that your modules exports (otherwise why bother!).
+Your module should export something and your main project should require your module and use something it exports (otherwise why bother!).

+0. make your module avilable globaly

-4. Link your main project to your module.
+0. Link your main project to your module.

 In your top level directory run: